Points to Know

 Chase Investing vs Robinhood

-Robinhood offers free stock research through Morningstar only to Gold members; a Gold subscription costs $5 per month.
-Nevertheless, regular members get trade recommendations from analysts along with brief Morningstar takes.
+Robinhood offers professional stock research from Morningstar to Gold members; a Gold subscription costs $5 per month or $50 per year.

 Robinhood vs Chase

 For actual trading, the website’s order ticket reappears.
-And Legend’s great charting shows up as well, although there’s no horizontal mode.
+Robinhood Legend charts are now available on mobile, too.
 Option traders will really appreciate the strategy wizard.
 It’s also possible to custom-build your own trade with up to 4 legs.
 P/L diagrams show:

 • Maximum profit